-Signed at just 13, Mahalia has spent her teens releasing music with an emotional depth that extends far beyond her years.
+Signed at just 13 years old, Mahalia has spent her teens releasing music with an emotional depth that extends far beyond her years.

 Mahalia wears coat Aniye.
 Jewellery model’s own.

-19-year-old Mahalia Rose Burkmar describes her music as “psycho acoustic soul” and has done since she was 11.
-Psycho not because of any abnormal or violent qualities to her sound -- that couldn’t be further from the truth -- but because “it’s a very English, very Leicester” thing to say.
+19-year-old Mahalia Rose Burkmar describes her music as “psycho acoustic soul” and has done so since she was 11.
+Psycho not because of any abnormal or violent qualities to her sound.
+That couldn’t be further from the truth.
+But because “it’s a very English, very Leicester” thing to say.
 Growing up in Leicester with parents in a band, Mahalia spent much of her youth absorbing the sounds of the city.
 “The music scene in Leicester is quite diverse, it’s very mixed.
 There’s a massive folk scene there, and my brother and all his mates were in this grime/hip-hop group and used to do crazy shows.”

-Moving to Birmingham to attend performing arts school at 13 after getting signed to Atlantic Records, Mahalia has spent her teenage years with her head down, crafting a unique sound that sits comfortably alongside the India.Arie and Erykah Badu her parents used to play at home.
-“I’m Caribbean so my parents used to play a lot of reggae in the house, a lot of Bob Marley and the Wailers; it’s going to inhabit my sound, in one way or another.”
-Having already toured with Mabel, released two EPs, an album and, more recently two beautiful singles, Mahalia looks set to graduate to the big time any day now.
+Moving to Birmingham to attend performing arts school at 13 after getting signed to Atlantic Records, Mahalia has spent her teenage years with her head down, crafting a unique sound that sits comfortably alongside the India.Arie and Erykah Badu songs her parents used to play at home.
+“I’m Caribbean, so my parents used to play a lot of reggae in the house, a lot of Bob Marley and the Wailers.
+It’s going to inhabit my sound, in one way or another.”
+Having already toured with Mabel, releasing two EPs, an album and, more recently, two beautiful singles, Mahalia looks set to graduate to the big time any day now.
 As part of our Class of 2018 portfolio, we get to know the rising star a little better.

-When people ask you what you do, what do you say?
+When people ask what you do, what do you say?

 You’re from Leicester.
 What can you tell us about the the city’s music scene?

-When I was a little kid loads of my mates in Leicester were in little indie bands and we would go to the tiny little venues and drink pop and jump around -- when I was like 13.
+When I was a little kid loads of my mates in Leicester were in little indie bands and we would go to the tiny little venues and drink pop and jump around when I was like 13.
 There’s a massive folk scene there.
-My brother and all his mates were in this grime/hip-hop group and used to do crazy shows -- it was amazing.
-I was kind of a bit of an oddball, just this girl who wanted to do spoken word and sing really soulful and play the guitar… The Leicester music scene’s awesome but I fell out of it when I was about 14.
+My brother and all his mates were in this grime/hip-hop group and used to do crazy shows.
+It was amazing.
+I was kind of a bit of an oddball, just this girl who wanted to do spoken word and sing really soulful and play the guitar.
+The Leicester music scene’s awesome, but I fell out of it when I was about 14.
 I guess you have to be there to know what’s going on.
 I left to go to a performing arts school in Birmingham and I wanted to study acting because I signed pretty young, when I was about 13.
-And I was a bit like, if I’m going to be a signed artist to be able to do stuff and do gigs and miss school I need to be somewhere that facilitates that, so I went to a performing arts college.
+And I was a bit like, If I’m going to be a signed artist able to do stuff and do gigs and miss school, I need to be somewhere that facilitates that.
+So I went to a performing arts college.